T0BUU/Demo/README.md

  * Handle the situation where user doesn't give location permissions
  * BUG: Remove 'don't ask again' from location permission widnow

+## Branch: MapAndLocation SPRINT 1 Closed on 3.12.

+In this branch _Santeri Niemelä_ modified the styling of the Google Map.

+### The tasks that were completed:
+* Hid unnecessary parts of the map (road numbers, points of interest etc.)
+* Changed coloring to match Finnair's brand coloring

+### Major parts of implementation:

+* Created a JSON file res/raw/style_json.json which includes styling
+* Added a call to method GoogleMap.setMapStyle() in MapsActivity.onMapReady()

+### TODO:
+* Modify how markers show depending on zoom level
+- This will be implemented in another issue ("Design the look of partner dots")